spsaswat/water-quality-prediction/README.md

 Best is Linear Regression.(Since adjusted R square is more and residual standard error is less)

+Note :- water is suitable for drinking if there is optimal ph and DO level is good.
+Also nitrate level must be less.

 kindly install required packages else you may get error.